The Bankrate promise

 - Receive your financial aid offers.
 The colleges you listed on the FAFSA will calculate your financial aid and send you a financial aid letter, which may include a mix of loans, grants and work-study options.

 - Accept your financial aid offer.
 The amount of aid you’re offered will vary by school.
 Once you’ve compared offers and chosen a school, contact the school to accept the financial aid.
 If it includes federal student loans, the school will tell you how to accept them.

 How to get a private student loan

-If you’ve hit your federal student loan borrowing limit or you don’t qualify for federal financial aid, you may need to cover the remaining academic costs with a private student loan.
+If you’ve hit your federal student loan borrowing limit or don’t qualify for federal financial aid, you may need to cover the remaining academic costs with a private student loan.
 These come from banks, credit unions and online lenders.

 Here’s how to get student loans from a private lender:

 - Shop around with multiple lenders.
 Compare loan amounts, interest rates, discounts, benefits, fees and repayment plans.
 Because you’ll likely have a relationship with this lender for several years, it’s also a good idea to evaluate its hardship options in case of financial trouble later.
 The lender should also have good reviews and responsive customer service.

 - Check your eligibility.
-Before filling out an application, get a feel for whether your credit history and income meet the lender’s qualifications.
+Before applying, determine whether your credit history and income meet the lender’s qualifications.
 You can check your credit reports for free weekly through Dec.
 30, 2023, at AnnnualCreditReport.com.
 To qualify for a private student loan on your own, you generally need to have good credit, which is generally a FICO score 670 or above.
 Most lenders offer prequalification, which allows you to see if you qualify and what potential rates you’ll receive without hurting your credit.
 If you don’t meet the requirements, you’ll need a co-signer who can.